kannans89/RustRepo/08_Strings/08_Strings.md

 ## Convert a String literal to Object

-   To access all methods of String object we can easily convert a string literal to object type using `to_string()` method.Let us see an example.
+   To access all methods of String object we can easily convert a string literal to object type using `to_string()` method.
+   Let us see an example.

 ```rust
 fn main(){